wild-cabbage/bluestampportfolio2/index.md

 ---

 For my third milestone, I added a speaker to my project and added to my program, using the dependency pyttsx3 (referred to as "engine" in the code) to respond to a question, statement, or command (reference appendix [Milestone 3 Code](###Milestone-3-Code)).
+Like before, if one says "turn on the light" or "turn off the light", the light will either turn on or off (coresponding to the command given).
 If the raspberry pi detects the word "Tom", it starts to search up the question or statement on OpenAI through the API key that was stated at the beginning of the code and shares OpenAI's response.
-When the light is turned on or off by one's voice command, it will affirm that the light has been turned on or off if the light has been successfully turned on or off.
+When the light is turned on or off by one's voice command, it will affirm that the light has been turned on or off if the light has been successfully turned on or off by saying "light turned on" or "light turned off".
 I set up Tom's voice as well as some properties of it such as volume, accent or voice in general, and rate at which it speaks.

 ## Challenges